-- Q.2 Since 1985 occupational pension scheme members have had a statutory right to transfer their pensions from one pension arrangement to another pension arrangement unless the pension is in payment or within one year of being put into payment.
+- Q.2 Since 1985 occupational pension scheme members have had a statutory right to transfer their pensions from one pension arrangement to another pension arrangement unless the pension is in payment or within one year of the scheme's Normal Retirement Age.
 The value put on the pension for transfer to another pension arrangement is the Cash Equivalent Transfer Value or CETV.
-For pension sharing the CETV is now called the Cash Equivalent or CE. - Following the introduction of Personal Pension Q.3 Plans in 1988, many members of Defined Benefit schemes were ill-advised to transfer their Defined Benefit pension into a Defined Contribution arrangement (usually known as a Personal Pension).
+For pension sharing the CETV is now called the Cash Equivalent or CE. - Q.3 Following the introduction of Personal Pension Plans in 1988, many members of Defined Benefit schemes were ill-advised to transfer their Defined Benefit pension into a Defined Contribution arrangement (usually known as a Personal Pension).
 This led to the mis-selling of Personal Pensions review in the 1990s.
 Following the review, advising on pension transfers has been a heavily regulated activity and the adviser has to show the transfer is in the client's best interest, with the default presumption being that it is likely not to be.
-Where a pension share is implemented, there is an FCA exemption where no advice is being given over whether a transfer should take place or not and these cases do not fall under the regulated transfer rules.
-The only advice normally given is where the monies from the
+Where a pension share is implemented, there is an FCA exemption where no advice is being given over whether a transfer

-- share should be placed.
-However, where a scheme offers the option of an internal or external transfer and advice is required as to which option is most favourable to the pension claimant, this would be deemed regulated transfer advice. - Q.4 For non-pension sharing (or voluntary) transfers, new guidance was issued by the FCA in March 2018 (see https://www.fca.org.uk/publication/policy/ps18-06.pdf).
+- should take place or not and these cases do not fall under the regulated transfer rules.
+The only advice normally given is where the monies from the share should be placed.
+However, where a scheme offers the option of an internal and external transfer and advice is required as to which option is most favourable to the pension claimant, this would be deemed regulated transfer advice. - Q.4 For non-pension sharing (or voluntary) transfers, new guidance was issued by the FCA in March 2018 and updated in March 2021.
 One element of the new mandatory advice is a requirement to undertake appropriate analysis of the client's options (known as an Appropriate Pension Transfer Analysis or APTA).
 Part of the process includes a prescribed CETV comparator indicating the value of the benefits being given up the Transfer Value Comparator or TVC.